tomislav-varga/tomislav-varga/README.md

 ## 💡 About Me

 Hi!
 I work in IT support, where I help people solve everyday tech issues and keep their systems running smoothly.

 🧑‍💻 In my free time, I love exploring programming and learning how things work behind the scenes.
 ⚙️ I’m especially interested in Linux, automation, and DevOps tools — not as a career path, but because I genuinely enjoy tinkering and learning new technologies.
-💬 I also like to spend a lot of time in the terminal
+💬 I also like to spend a lot of time in the terminal.

 ---